ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 ## Step 1: Implement Multiple Resampling Methods
-Thank goodness for the Imbalanced-learn library because it makes data resampling much easier.
-The term *resampling* refers to the practice of balancing data by either selecting a subset of the majority class equal in size to the minority class (known as under-sampling) or making the minority class as large as the majority (known as over-sampling).
+Thank goodness for the Imbalanced-Learn library because it makes data resampling much easier.
+The term *resampling* refers to the practice of balancing data by either selecting a subset of the majority class equal in size to the minority class (known as under-sampling) or artificially making the minority class as large as the majority (known as over-sampling).
 There are many different techniques for doing these processes, but we'll try out the following:

 * **Random Over-sampling** - Randomly selects samples from the minority class and replaces them in the dataset.
 * **Random Under-sampling** - Randomly selects and removes samples from the majority class.
-* **SMOTE Over-sampling** - Synthetic Minority Over-sampling Technique generates new samples for the minority class by imitating its features.
+* **SMOTE Over-sampling** - Synthetic Minority Over-sampling Technique (SMOTE) generates new samples for the minority class by imitating its features.
 The original paper explaining the technique can be found [here](https://arxiv.org/abs/1106.1813).
-* **Cluster Under-sampling** - Under samples the majority class by replacing a cluster of majority samples by the cluster centroid of a KMeans algorithm.
+* **Cluster Under-sampling** - Under-samples the majority class by replacing a cluster of majority samples by the cluster centroid of a KMeans algorithm.

 ```python